Welcome to the Steve Evans Basketball Camp

 Session II - Day Camp II: July 27-30 ($250)

 JV / VARSITY HIGH SCHOOL TEAM CAMP ($450 per team): August 1-2

 Register for Team Camp by June 30th and receive a $25 discount.

 About Coach Evans:

 Prior to becoming the head coach at LeMoyne, Coach Evans spent three seasons with perennial Metro Atlantic Athletic Conference power Siena College.
-At Siena, Evans worked under current Golden State Warriors Assistant Coach Bob Beyer and current George Mason head coach Paul Hewitt.
+At Siena, Evans worked under current Detroit Pistons Assistant Coach Bob Beyer and former George Mason head coach Paul Hewitt.
 The Saints jumped from a nine-win season in his first season to a 17-win season in 1997-98 and a 25-win campaign in 1998-99 that included a trip to the NCAA Division I Men's Basketball Tournament.
 The 25 wins were the most in Siena College men's basketball history.

 Following his three years at Siena, Evans helped mold the nation's youngest Division I basketball team at Northwestern University of the Big Ten Conference.
-With the Wildcats, Evans worked under former University of Southern California head coach Kevin O'Neill.
+With the Wildcats, Evans worked under former head coach Kevin O'Neill.